 (b) on the application of a party.

-[Section 136B inserted by No. 49 of 2010 s.
+[Section 136B inserted: No. 49 of 2010 s.
 36.]

 136C.
 Parentage testing orders

 (1) If the parentage of a child is a question in issue in protection proceedings, the Court may make an order requiring a parentage testing procedure to be conducted in relation to a person mentioned in subsection (3) for the purpose of obtaining information to assist in determining the parentage of the child.